 Labrashepherd

-Labradors are easy to train, eager to learn, and are amazing with kids.
+Labradors are easy to train, eager to learn, and amazing with kids.
 They tend to have lower energy levels, which balances out the German Shepherd’s high energy in an amazing way.

-The combination makes them great with kids, and they’re always playful, and affectionate.
-They tend to get along with other pets well, and will stay alert throughout the night, giving you the best of both breeds in a well-balanced hybrid.
+The combination makes them great with kids, and they’re always playful and affectionate.
+They tend to get along well with other pets and will stay alert throughout the night, giving you the best of both breeds in a well-balanced hybrid.

 Shug